pkhuong/pkhuong.github.io/source/_posts/2022-01-23-low-write-and-space-amplification-for-everyone.markdown

 log or separately?
 Probably in the same \\(L_0\\) segment, then separately as we restructure segments: entries in the hash table journal has a much shorter lifetime than the data.
-Each segment or level can also include its own directory to speed up recovery.
-The directory won't necessarily be much smaller than the deltas, but can instead be amortised against the page itself (there's a bounded number of levels in the system, and each page appears a bounded amount of time in each level).
+Each segment or layer can also include its own directory to speed up recovery.
+The directory won't necessarily be much smaller than the deltas, but can instead be amortised against the page itself (there's a bounded number of layers in the system, and each page appears a bounded amount of time in each layer).

 What other data structures can we implement?
 --------------------------------------------